tdep/trevor-depew-portfolio/README.md

 There is a small json file hosting the data to populate the site, but that will change.

+The site is hosted via GitHub Pages here: https://www.trevordepew.com

+To run locally:

+In ./db run 'json-server --watch data.json'

+Then in ./front-end run npm ci run dev

 More to come!

       Frictioned scrolling to denote each section